Aspect26/MarioAI/MarioDoubleEvolution/docs/packages.md

 Contains implementation of all evolutions.
 These evolutions include AI evolution using NeuroEvolution and NEAT algorithms, level generator evolutions using SGA and level evolution using grammar evolution.

+# Package cz.cuni.mff.aspect.evolution.controller
+Contains implementation of evolution algorithms of controller.
+It contains [ControllerEvolution] interface, which all controller evolutions should implement, and two implementations of it: [NEATControllerEvolution] and [NeuroControllerEvolution].

+# Package cz.cuni.mff.aspect.evolution.controller.neat
+Contains implementation of NEAT evolution of a Super Mario controller.
+It uses [com.evo.NEAT] library for the actual NEAT algorithm.

+# Package cz.cuni.mff.aspect.evolution.controller.neuroevolution
+Contains implementation of a simple NeuroEvolution (evolving only weights of a static ANN) of a Super Mario controller.
+It uses `Jenetics` library for the actual evolution algorithm.

 # Package cz.cuni.mff.aspect.launch
 Contains multiple entry point of the project.